vespa-engine/blog/_posts/2021-02-19-how-using-screwdriver-for-cicd-reduced-vespas-time-spent-on-builds-and-pull-requests-by-75-percent.md

 skipimage: true

 ---
-*By [Arnstein Ressem](https://www.linkedin.com/in/arnsteinressem/), Principal Software Systems Engineer, Verizon Media*
+*By [Arnstein Ressem](https://www.linkedin.com/in/arnsteinressem/), Principal Software Systems Engineer, Yahoo*

 When Vespa was [open sourced in 2017](https://blog.vespa.ai/open-sourcing-vespa-yahoos-big-data-processing/) we looked for a continuous integration platform to build our source code on.
-We looked at several hosted solutions as well as [Screwdriver](https://screwdriver.cd/) – an open source CI/CD platform built by Yahoo/Verizon Media – that had just been open sourced in 2016.
+We looked at several hosted solutions as well as [Screwdriver](https://screwdriver.cd/) – an open source CI/CD platform built by Yahoo – that had just been open sourced in 2016.
 Another platform seemed the best fit for us at that point in time and we integrated with that.

 ![Decorative image](/assets/2021-02-19-how-using-screwdriver-for-cicd-reduced-vespas-time-spent-on-builds-and-pull-requests-by-75-percent/cover.jpg)
 <p class="image-credit"><em>Photo by <a href="https://unsplash.com/@bill_oxford?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Bill Oxford</a> on <a href="https://unsplash.com/s/photos/cogs?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></em></p>